Serbia flag

 • Is Serbia safe to live in?

 Serbia is mostly fine in common expat areas.
 Serious violence is rare for most newcomers.
 Watch for pickpockets and noise where crowds and alcohol mix.
+Safety in Serbia varies by district; research Belgrade and Novi Sad blocks before signing a lease.

 Local signals for planning a move